ooni/sysadmin/docs/metadb-sharing.md

 # OONI MetaDB Sharing

+**Attention** We no longer offer the ability to sync OONI data using this method, so all the following documentation is to be considered obsolete.

 This document will explain how you can setup a copy of the OONI metadb which powers the OONI API and Explorer.